Dheerajmadhukar/notes/BugBounty/Business_Logic_Attacks/README.md

 • Parameter names in most HTTP GET and POST requests in the form of name/value pairs, XML, JSON or Cookies are guessable, predictable and can be tampered with, as a result.
 • Sometimes, this may require a combination of logical guessing, brute-forcing and creative tampering to decipher the logic

-	a. ### Authentication parameters and privilege escalation:
+  #### Authentication parameters and privilege escalation:
    • Applications can manage access control lists and privileges, any authenticated user has access to some internal parts of the application
    • if authorization implementation is weak, it could likely include problems such as accessing another user’s account or acquiring greater permissions than what was originally assigned at login
    • if an application passes ACLs as cookies at time of authentication, this information can be tampered and exploited, A certain parameter becomes a target if the parameter name suggests ACL or permissions
    • The target value is now evaluated, predicted and tampered
    • The value to be tampered may be hex, binary, string, etc and tampering can involve changing bit patterns (1 to 0) or permission flags (Y to N, R to W)

 	b.
 Critical Parameter Manipulation and Access to Unauthorized Information/Content: